© Crown copyright 2017

 Your trustee can put an advertisement in a newspaper asking creditors to submit claims.

-Some money will be used for the cost of the bankruptcy process.
 Next, money will be used for:

 - your other creditors